BruceEckel/AtomicKotlin-hugo/content/printbook/index.md

 ---
 title: Print Book
-weight: 70
+weight: 50
 ---

-The print book will appear sometime after the eBook is complete, and will be available through the normal channels.
+We're hoping to have the print book out by the end of October 2020.
+It will be available through the normal channels.